paulbradshaw/MED7369-Specialist-Investigative-Journalism/README.md

 * Workshop: [Cleaning data with Open Refine](https://github.com/paulbradshaw/MED7369-Specialist-Investigative-Journalism/tree/master/cleaning)
 * Read: John Pilger Tell Me No Lies (1999) Routledge
 * Directed study: Project research

+### 11: Project surgery

+The final week continues to be project-driven, as we tackle the specific challenges that you face.
+We will also touch on treating text as data.